zkhr/roze/README.md

 Next, copy the `.env.sample` over to `.env` and fill in the variables you got from the prereqs above.

-You should now be able to start the applicatoing:
+You should now be able to start the application:

 ```
 npm start